 My 2017 children’s picture book, Adriana’s Angels / Los ángeles de Adriana (published separately in English and Spanish; Sparkhouse Family), has a Colombian child protagonist whose family must flee danger.
 And then her new life in Chicago has its troubles too.
 Through it all, her brilliant guardian angels keep attentive watch and help her know she’s held firmly in God’s love.

 I’m a visual artist myself too, working mostly in chalk pastels and mosaic.
 My author/illustrator debut is Picturing God, a book inviting children and parents to meditate on some of the biblical God-metaphors; it was released by Beaming Books in September 2019.
 And quite a few other books for children are in the works!

-I work a day job on top of all this: I’m a senior manuscript editor at the University of Chicago Press, and several times a year I teach in the Graham School of Continuing Liberal and Professional Studies’ editing certificate program.
+I work a day job on top of all this: I’m a senior manuscript editor at the University of Chicago Press.
+I’ve also been teaching in the Graham School of Continuing Liberal and Professional Studies’ editing certificate program a few times a year, but I’m phasing out of that in order to focus on writing, artmaking, and other forms of mischief.

 Writings available online